Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 To see if everything works as expected, test starting a host in the Unity Editor.
 A host plays the role of a server and a client at the same time.

 You can test your Hello World project through the Unity Editor or a command line helper.
 If you choose the latter, see [Create a command line helper](command-line-helper).
 Otherwise, see the following instructions to test through the Unity Editor.
+You should see just the Plane on the server until the first client connects.
+Then, NGO spawns a new Player Prefab for each connected client; however, they will be overlapped in the game view.

 1. Select **Play** from the top of the Unity Editor to start the scene.